Tips to Tune-Up Your Horse in Spring

 Spring is the perfect time to schedule a dental exam for your horse.
 Consider scheduling a thorough dental examination with a qualified equine dentist.
 This examination should encompass not only routine checks for signs of dental issues but also an assessment of overall dental balance.

-An equine dentist can identify and address any issues such as sharp points, uneven wear, or dental abnormalities that may impede proper chewing and digestion.
+An equine dentist can identify and address issues such as sharp points, uneven wear, or dental abnormalities that may impede proper chewing and digestion.
 By addressing these concerns early on, you can help prevent discomfort, performance issues, and potential complications down the line.

 It’s worth noting that routine dental care goes beyond simply floating teeth.
-While routine floating, or filing down sharp points, is important, a comprehensive dental exam should also include checks for other dental conditions such as malocclusions, periodontal disease, and tooth fractures.
+While routine floating—or filing down sharp points—is important, a comprehensive dental exam should also include checks for other dental conditions such as malocclusions, periodontal disease, and tooth fractures.

 Furthermore, dental health can have a significant impact on your horse’s overall well-being.
 Poor dental health can lead to difficulty eating, weight loss, behavioral changes, and even systemic health issues.
 By investing in regular dental care for your horse, you not only ensure their comfort and performance but also contribute to their overall health and longevity.